leo-bogert/eac-crc/README.md

 # Output

-It prints the EAC CRC to stdout and nothing else.
-The CRC is computed by using shntool to feed the raw audio stream without the WAV header into a standard CRC32 computation.
+Upon success, it prints the EAC CRC to stdout and nothing else.
+The CRC is computed by using shncat to feed the raw audio stream without the WAV header into a standard CRC32 computation.

+Upon failure of shncat (for example when the input file is not found), nothing is printed to stdout.
+An error message is printed to stderr and the exit code of shncat is returned.

+# Exit code

+The exit code is equal to the exit code of "shncat -q -e (filename of WAV audio)"

 # Author: